Competitive Analysis

 Anti-Patterns

-- Letting competitor releases drive your roadmap.
+- The feature-matching treadmill.
+Letting competitor releases drive your roadmap.
 Reactive development chases competitors rather than leading with unique value.
+A competitor adding feature X does not mean your customers need feature X.

-- Dismissing competitors because their product seems inferior without understanding why customers choose them anyway.
+- The dismissive blind spot.
+Dismissing a competitor because their product seems inferior without understanding why customers choose them anyway.
+They may win on price, distribution, simplicity, or a specific workflow you do not see.

 Related Skills